fauzi1999mei/fauzi1999mei/README.md

-- 👋 Hi, I’m @fauzi1999mei
+- 👋 Hi, I’m mohammad rizki fauzi
-- 👀 I’m interested in web devlopement
+- 👀 I’m interested in data analyst and data science
-- 🌱 I’m currently learning HTML, CSS, javaScript, MERN and reactNative
-- 💞️ I’m looking to collaborate on Web Devlopement
 - 📫 How to reach me riskysingaraja2018@gmail.com

 <!---